-About UAA Groups
+About Proficy Authentication Groups

-A UAA group is created for a specific type of users who will likely perform the same type of activities.
+A Proficy Authentication group is created for a specific type of users who will likely perform the same type of activities.

-If you have groups in a remote UAA service, you can use them with Historian using the UAA LDAP Integration tool.
-This section describes how to map the groups in the remote UAA service with Historian UAA groups.
-By default, Historian contains the following UAA groups:
+If you have groups in a remote Proficy Authentication service, you can use them with Historian using the Proficy Authentication LDAP Integration tool.
+This section describes how to map the groups in the remote Proficy Authentication service with Historian counterparts.
+By default, Historian contains the following Proficy Authentication groups:

-- historian\visualization.admin: Provides access to Trend Client and the Web Admin console. - historian\visualization.user: Allows access to Trend Client. - historian\rest\api.read: Provides read access to public REST API. - historian\rest\api.write: Provides write access to public REST API. - historian\rest\api.admin: Provides read/write access to public REST API. - historian\enterprise.admin: Provides read/write access to Configuration Hub APIs.
+- historian_visualization.admin: Provides access to Trend Client and the Web Admin console. - historian_visualization.user: Allows access to Trend Client. - historian_rest_api.read: Provides read access to public REST API. - historian_rest_api.write: Provides write access to public REST API. - historian_rest_api.admin: Provides read/write access to public REST API. - historian_enterprise.admin: Provides read/write access to Configuration Hub APIs.

 Note: Instead of mapping the groups, you can choose to map individual users with Historian users.
-For instructions, refer to Managing UAA Users Using the UAA Config Tool (page 179).
+For instructions, refer to Managing Proficy Authentication Users Using the Configuration Tool (page 164).